Let’s Look at the PistenBully Snowplow That Ran Over Jeremy Renner

 What does a PistenBully snowplow do?

-According to CNN, 51-year-old Renner was in the plow when he hopped out.
-He was successful in freeing the vehicle, but the snowplow began to roll down the slope.
-Renner ran back to the snowplow to try to get back into it.
+Renner was operating his PistenBully snow groomer when he hopped out to help some relatives leave his home.
+He freed their vehicle, but the snowplow began to roll down the slope.
+The 51-year-old actor ran back to the snowplow to try to jump into it.
 Instead, the PistenBully rolled over him.
-He received “blunt chest trauma and orthopedic injuries.”
-And that’s the least you would expect from a vehicle that weighs 13,250 lbs, without any attachments.
+He received “blunt chest trauma and orthopedic injuries,” a spokesperson for Renner told CNN.

-“Thank you all for your kind words. ?,” he wrote.
+“Thank you all for your kind words,” he wrote.
 “I’m too messed up now to type.
 But I send love to you all.”

-Why did Renner have a PistenBully snowplow?
+Why does Renner have a PistenBully snowplow?